ubco-W2022T2-data301/project-group-group17/README.md

-# Group 17 - {Analyzing the History of the Summer and Winter Olympics}
+# Group 17 - Analyzing the History of the Summer and Winter Olympics

-- Your title can change over time.

 ## Milestones

-Details for Milestone are available on Canvas (left sidebar, Course Project).
+Milestone 1: Form a team and find a dataset

+Milestone 2: Load your dataset, explain it, and define your research questions

+Milestone 3: Exploratory Data Analysis (EDA)

+Milestone 4: Visualizations, Analysis, and Pipeline

+Milestone 5: Present your Dashboard!

 ## Describe your topic/interest in about 150-200 words